moberst/setup-env/python/README.md

 ```
 # NOTE

-Convention (in bashrc) is to install miniconda on a new system, and put it in a dotfile directory
+Convention (reflected in the paths assumed by `.bashrc`) is to install miniconda on a new system, and put it in a dotfile directory